Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 #### Contact Page

 - As we pride ourselves on privacy and exclusivity, we aim to make out clients feel special.
-Our contact page is simple and to the point, we do all the leg work and only need the client to reach out initally before we set up a client profile and dedicate a client liasion to look after said client thought the project process.
+Our contact page is simple and to the point we do all the leg work and only need the client to reach out initally before we set up a client profile and dedicate a client liasion to look after said client thought the project process.

    - As out client base is international, we only require a name and an email address for inital contact.
-   - All relevant information will be taken on the first meeting.
+   - All relevant information will be recorded on the first meeting.
+   -
 ![ContactUsReadME](https://user-images.githubusercontent.com/108287233/194073107-4e8c67e2-5bc9-4e2d-9fb3-f8d62fbc3c2c.png)